convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.36.0 () =
+* Have the password reset page say why a password isn't strong enough.
+* Add Dutch translation.

 = 0.35.0 (2013-02-22) =
 * Don't track cookie failures if name or hash is empty.
 * Add German translation.